Skip to Content

 John Bauer Illustraitons

-“Broder Martin” is a tale written by Emil Eliasson and published in the 1913 edition of Bland tomtar och troll (Among gnomes and trolls).
+“Broder Martin” is a tale by Emil Eliasson and published in the 1913 edition of Bland Tomtar och troll.

 Brother St Martin and the 3 trolls